Campus Sustainability Month

 Shift 3 In Stadium During and After the Game Shift time 1.5 hours 5:30pm-7:00pm

 Volunteers will be stationed at trash/recycle bins near concessions, front gates, and throughout the stadium.
 At the end of the game, volunteers will be collecting recyclables and throughout the stadium and seating area after the game.
 Duties include: helping fans understand what they can recycle near the bins, and encouraging fans to recycle, and collecting recyclables.
 At the end of the game, duties include: collecting recyclables from the seating area after the game.

-If you're interested in volunteering please fill out the volunteer form on the link below by October 8.
+If you're interested in volunteering please fill out the volunteer form on the link below.
 Volunteers will be emailed reminders about start time, meeting locations, and free volunteer parking.
 Sign up to volunteer using the form here: https://www.kent.edu/sustainability/game-day-challenge

 BSCI Seminar: What does the biogeography of biodiversity change look like in the Anthropocene?